AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 ### Dataflow run details page

-The dataflows details page, in addition to the details shown on the dataflow runs list, displays more specific information about the dataflow:
+The dataflow run details page, in addition to the details shown on the dataflow runs list, displays more specific information about the dataflow:

 - **[!UICONTROL Dataflow run ID]**: The ID of the dataflow.
 - **[!UICONTROL IMS org ID]**: The IMS organization the dataflow belongs to.